Services / Online Dispute Resolution

-ODR is a process that involves the use of Alternative Dispute Resolution (ADR) mechanisms utilizing the internet as a platform for communication and information exchange.
-ODR may use similar processes to those used in offline ADR, although the techniques used vary due to the characteristics of the electronic environment.
+Colm Brannigan has been involved in ODR since the early 2000’s and is the author of a chapter on ODR in the CCH ADR Practice Manual.
+Today, it just makes good sense to consider ODR.
+ODR is an Alternative Dispute Resolution (ADR) process using the internet as a platform for communication and information exchange.
+ODR can be similar to to offline ADR, although the techniques used vary due to the characteristics of the electronic environment.
 Several models of ODR are fully automated processes.

 Why Choose ODR?

-- ODR presents new opportunities for resolving disputes across borders without the costs associated with moving people or documents around the world.
-It allows dispute resolution and technical expertise to be utilized, no matter where the person with the expertise resides relative to the disputants.
+ODR presents opportunities for resolving disputes across distances without the costs of moving people or documents around.
+It allows dispute resolution and technical expertise to be used anywhere.

-- Online Dispute Resolution (ODR) provides great opportunities to participants in a variety of disputes.
+Online Dispute Resolution (ODR) can be used in any type of dispute.
 ODR processes can be used to resolve both business-to-consumer and business-to-business disputes.

 Participants do not have to set up an account to use Zoom.